Mother's slaying in Buffalo intensifies GOP blast of bail reform

 Anyone who sees Adam Bennefield is asked to call 911 but to not engage or confront him.
 Crime Stoppers Buffalo has offered a $7,500 reward for information on Bennefield's whereabouts.

-Zeldin cited the incident during his Thursday remarks before the Buffalo Niagara Partnership, reiterating his opposition to new laws approved by Gov. Kathy Hochul that allowed the suspect to be released on his own recognizance despite a Sept.
+Zeldin cited the incident during his Thursday remarks before the Buffalo Niagara Partnership, reiterating his opposition to laws approved in 2019 that allowed the suspect to be released on his own recognizance despite a Sept.
 28 charge of domestic violence against the victim.

 People are also reading…